jruels/adv-ansible/labs/access_lab/index.md

 ## Configure `sudo` Access for Ansible

-Now, we'll configure sudo access for Ansible on `nmanaged node1` and `managed node2` such that Ansible may use `sudo` for any command with no password prompt.
+Now, we'll configure sudo access for Ansible on `managed node1` and `managed node2` such that Ansible may use `sudo` for any command with no password prompt.

-Log in to each managed node as the `student` user and edit the `sudoers` file to contain appropriate access for the `ansible` user:
+Log in to each managed node as the `ubuntu` user and edit the `sudoers` file to contain appropriate access for the `ansible` user:

-Log into each **managed server** as the `student` user:
+Log into each **managed server** as the `ubuntu` user:

 ### SSH to lab servers

 ```
-ssh student@<Server IPs>
+ssh -i adv-ansible/keys/lab.pem ubuntu@<Server IPs>
 ```

-When prompted, provide the password

 ```
 sudo visudo
 ```

-When prompted, provide the password

 Add the following line to the file and save: